 Overview

-Downhill Beach (also known as Downhill Strand) is an 11 km (7 mile) ribbon of fine white sand on the north‑west coast of County Londonderry.
-The strand forms the eastern arm of a continuous sand corridor that runs from the dramatic Downhill Cliffs to Magilligan Point, delivering uninterrupted sea views across County Donegal, County Antrim and the Derry/Londonderry coastline.
+Downhill Beach, often referred to as Downhill Strand, is an 11 km ribbon of fine white sand that dominates the north-west coastline of County Londonderry.
+Forming the eastern arm of a continuous sand corridor that stretches to Magilligan Point, the beach delivers uninterrupted Atlantic views across to the coastlines of County Antrim and County Donegal.
+It is a favourite local escape and a top destination for visitors seeking wide-open spaces, reliable surf, and dramatic clifftop scenery.

-Dominating the horizon is Mussenden Temple, an 18th‑century neoclassical folly perched on a 120‑ft cliff.
-Built in 1785 as a summer library for Frederick Augustus Hervey, Bishop of Derry and Earl of Bristol, the temple’s design echoes the Temple of Vesta in Tivoli, Italy.
-A major cliff‑stabilisation project by the National Trust in 1997 helped the structure survive serious coastal erosion.
-Its striking silhouette has become one of Northern Ireland’s most photographed landmarks and served as “Dragonstone” in Game of Thrones.
+Perched dramatically on a 120-foot cliff edge overlooking the strand is Mussenden Temple.
+Built in 1785 as a summer library for Frederick Augustus Hervey, the eccentric Bishop of Derry and Earl of Bristol, the neoclassical folly was inspired by the Temple of Vesta in Tivoli, Italy.
+It stands as a testament to 18th-century architectural whimsy and the Bishop’s love of the classical world.
+Coastal erosion eventually threatened the structure, leading to a major cliff-stabilisation project by the National Trust in 1997.
+Today, the temple’s striking silhouette remains one of the region’s most photographed landmarks and served as the filming location for “Dragonstone” in Game of Thrones.
+A short, well-signposted path from the beach leads up to the demesne, rewarding the climb with sweeping ocean panoramas.

 What to See & Do

-- Water sports – The long, gently sloping beach is perfect for surfing, wind‑surfing, kite‑surfing and paddle‑boarding.
-Local operators in nearby Castlerock provide equipment hire and lessons.
+- Water sports: The long, gently sloping shoreline and consistent Atlantic swell make it a prime spot for surfing, wind-surfing, kite-surfing, and paddle-boarding.
+Local operators in nearby Castlerock offer equipment hire and lessons for all skill levels.

-- Scenic walks – Follow the coastal promenade for uninterrupted sea vistas, or explore the dunes on marked nature trails that reveal hidden waterfalls and abundant seabirds such as oystercatchers, curlews and terns.
-The Castlerock‑to‑Mussenden Temple Signature Walk (1.4 mi) links the beach to the historic demesne.
+- Scenic walks: Follow the coastal promenade for uninterrupted sea vistas, or explore the dunes on marked nature trails.
+The Castlerock-to-Mussenden Temple Signature Walk (1.4 miles) links the beach to the historic demesne, passing hidden waterfalls and dramatic cliff edges.

-- Horse riding – From 1 May to 30 September horses are permitted on the beach before 11 am and after 7 pm, offering a unique way to experience the dunes.
+- Horse riding: From 1 May to 30 September, horses are permitted on the beach before 11 am and after 7 pm.
+It offers a unique perspective of the dunes and surf, with local stables offering guided rides.

-- Game of Thrones fans – Stand where the series filmed the dramatic “Dragonstone” scenes and imagine the fictional world against the real‑life cliffs.
+- Game of Thrones fans: Stand where the series filmed the dramatic “Dragonstone” scenes and imagine the fictional world against the real-life cliffs and ocean backdrop.

 Getting There & Parking

-- Road – The beach is accessed via the A2 coastal route, with clear signage for the free on‑site car park at the beach entrance.
-The drive offers spectacular cliff‑side views.
+Downhill Beach is easily accessible via the A2 coastal route, with clear signage directing visitors to the free on-site car park at the beach entrance.
+The drive itself offers spectacular cliff-side views as you approach the strand.

 Practical Information